-The NGO organisation of the National Trust acts as a guardian for the nation in the acquisition and protection of threatened coastline, countryside and buildings.
+UK's National Trust is a conservation organisation in England, Wales and Northern Ireland.
+The NGO organisation acts as a guardian for the nation in the acquisition and protection of threatened coastlines, countrysides and buildings.

 The Tree Council

-Working towards: Making trees matter to everyone - More trees, of the right kind, in the right place - Better care for all trees, of all ages.
+UK's lead charity for trees is working towards: making trees matter to everyone - more trees, of the right kind, in the right place - better care for all trees, of all ages.

-The National Archives of England, Wales and the United Kingdom, explore over 1 000 years of history from Domesday to the present day.
+The National Archives of England, Wales and the United Kingdom, explore over 1000 years of history from Domesday times to the present day.